Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Discussion

-The merger scenario that we have presented for MACS1752 is in slight tension with the position of the SW radio relic assuming that the relic should be visible off the bow of the subcluster.
+Assuming that the relic should be visible off the bow of the subcluster, a slight tension with the position of the SW radio relic is found.
 We theorize that this may be a case for re-acceleration of a non-thermal population of cosmic rays.
 Figure 5 in \cite{2012bonafede} shows a connection between the cluster radio galaxy and radio relic in 323~MHz GMRT observations at the $3\sigma$ level.
 This bridge is also shown in the WSRT 18 cm contours in our Figure \ref{fig:macsj1752_merger}.
 A line from the barycenter of the merger to the center of the radio relic passes directly through this radio galaxy.
 We confirm that this galaxy is a cluster member at a redshift of $0.37086\pm0.00002$ from the Keck observations of \cite{2019bgolovich}.
 In our merger scenario, the shock is launched along the collision axis in the direction of motion of the subcluster.
-We theorize that the south-west facing portion of the shock passed through the radio galaxy and has been re-accelerating the non-thermal electron population. \cite{2012bonafede} presented a spectral index map of MASC1752 that shows a hint of a gradient that connects the radio galaxy to the radio relic but the evidence is not strong.
+We theorize that the south-west facing portion of the shock passed through the radio galaxy and has been re-accelerating the non-thermal electron population. \cite{2012bonafede} presented a spectral index map of MACS1752 that shows a hint of a gradient that connects the radio galaxy to the radio relic but the evidence is not strong.
 New radio observations may provide the resolution to clearly see the spectral signature of a connection between the galaxy and the relic.
-In addition, deeper X-ray observations to search for the shock at the position of the radio relic and in front of the SW subcluster would be revealing.
+In addition, deeper X-ray observations to search for the shock at the position of the radio relic and \edit2{directly west} of the SW subcluster would be revealing.